Mass General Researchers Uncover Biomarkers that Could Lead to More Patients Getting Immunotherapy

 Dilation and curettage (D&C)

-An ultrasound test uses sound waves to create images on a computer screen.
+An ultrasound test uses sound waves to create images of internal organs on a computer screen.
 It’s done with a small wand called a transducer that’s placed in the vagina.
 The test creates pictures of the uterus.
 Ultrasound can show tumors and can be used to measure the thickness of the endometrium.
-The healthcare provider may do a biopsy if the endometrium looks too thick.
+The provider may do a biopsy if the endometrium looks too thick.

 Sometimes a small tube is used to fill the uterus with salt water before doing the ultrasound.
-This may be called a hysterosonogram or a saline infusion sonogram.
-The saline helps the healthcare provider get a better image of any changes in the lining of the uterus.
+This may be called a hysterosonogram.
+Or a saline infusion sonogram.
+The saline helps the provider get a better image of any changes in the lining of the uterus.

-A biopsy is when small pieces of tissue are taken and looked at with a microscope.
+A biopsy is when small pieces of tissue are taken and looked at with a microscope by a pathologist.
 A biopsy is the only way to confirm cancer.
-An endometrial tissue sample is collected by using a small flexible tube that is put into the uterus.
+An endometrial tissue sample is collected by using a small flexible tube that's put into the uterus.
 Suction is used to pull out the tissue.
 The tissue sample is examined to see if there are cancer cells or other abnormal cells in it.
 This biopsy is often done in a healthcare provider’s office.
 It may also be done during a D&C.

-Your healthcare provider may recommend a D&C if an endometrial biopsy is not possible or more information is needed.
+Your healthcare provider may recommend a D&C if an endometrial biopsy isn't possible or more information is needed.
 This is a minor surgery in which the cervix is opened (dilated).
 The cervical canal and uterine lining are then scraped with a spoon-shaped tool called a curette.
 A pathologist looks at the tissue for cancer cells.
-Sometimes your healthcare provider will use a thin, telescope-like tube to look into the uterus at the same time.
+Your provider may use a thin, telescope-like tube to look into the uterus at the same time.
 This is called a hysteroscopy.
+Usually a local anesthesia is used to help block pain during the procedure.

-When your healthcare provider has the results of your tests, he or she will talk with you about next steps.
+Your provider will talk with you about next stages when they have the results of your tests.
 Your provider will talk with you about other tests you may need if endometrial cancer is found.
-This may include repeating the biopsy or more tests.
+This may include repeating the biopsy.
 Make sure you understand the results and what follow-up you need.

 Our publication keeps health care professionals up to date on the latest research and clinical advances from Mass General.